wandb/docs/docs/guides/launch/setup-agent-advanced.md

   uri: https://my-registry.azurecr.io/my-repository
 ```

-See the `azure-identity` documentation[LINK] for more information on how to configure default Azure credentials.
+See the [`azure-identity` documentation](https://learn.microsoft.com/en-us/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python) for more information on how to configure default Azure credentials.

   </TabItem>
 </Tabs>